Ayushman Bharat Yojana

-Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (PM-JAY; lit.
-'Prime Minister's People's Health Scheme', Ayushman Bharat PM-JAY lit.
-'Live Long India Prime Minister's People's Health Scheme'), also colloquially known as Modicare, is a national public health insurance scheme of the Government of India that aims to provide free access to health insurance coverage for low income earners in the country.
+Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (AB PM-JAY) is a national public health insurance scheme of the Government of India that aims to provide free access to health insurance coverage for low income earners in the country.
 Roughly, the bottom 50% of the country qualifies for this scheme.
-It was later expanded to include all citizens aged 70 years and above, regardless of their economic status.
 It was launched in September 2018 by Prime Minister Narendra Modi.